xyncro/sites-eternity.engineering/_posts/2018-03-06-why-eternity.md

 I'm writing about Eternity in the first person, for two reasons.
 The first one is simple -- honesty.
 Eternity needs to be sustainable and I believe that it doesn't require a mega-corp to succeed.
 The second is the more important -- Eternity is a project for people, and that's personal.
 Here's why it's personal for me.

 Last year I lost my father, a month before the birth of my son.
 It changed how I think about many things, and permanence is one.
-Memories I took for granted suddenly were exposed as the fragile and delicate things they are.
+Memories I took for granted were exposed as the fragile and delicate things they are.

 Suddenly, as I inherited the thousands of photos my father had taken throughout his life, I started taking photos of my own.
 In doing so I discovered something -- that the thought of losing them was devastating.
-While before I had a fleeting and unconsidered relationship with the digital side of my memories, now they were precious in ways I'd never understood.
+Before I had a fleeting and unconsidered relationship with my digital memories.
+Now they were precious in ways I'd never understood.

 I hope that nobody else ever learns the same lesson, but I'm human and I know I won't be alone.